Here’s the average net worth of Americans by age. How do you stack up?

 The Federal Reserve explained that several factors likely contributed to net worth increases in 2022, such as changes in the U.S. economy, the large number of families that reported “unusual income” in this recent survey, and people saving more money early in the COVID-19 pandemic.

-The following table includes both the median and average net worth, broken down by the age of the household head, or reference person.
-The survey uses the the term “reference person” as not to pass judgement about how different families might be structured.
+The following table includes both the median and average net worth, broken down by the age of the household head or reference person.
+The survey uses the term “reference person” as not to pass judgment about how different families might be structured.
 Single people who are economically dominant are also considered reference persons.

 |Age of family head (or reference person)